vkrishnam/SteeringAngle_BehaviorCloning_P3/writeup.md

 |-------------------------:|---------------------------------:|-------------------------------------:|
 | 8035                     | 4630                             | 3675                                 |

 Here is the histogram of steering angles in the dataset.
-We can know how skewed is the districution.
+We can notice how skewed is the distribution.
 ![alt text][image1]